polymonster/pmbuild/readme.md

 pmbuild <profile> -all
 ```

-You can run a single task or a selection of task by passing the task name, or you can supply `-n<task_name>` to exclude a task:
+You can run a single task or a selection of tasks by passing the task name, or you can supply `-n<task_name>` to exclude a task:

 ```
 # runs 2 tasks